Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 %

-9.6 8.7 7.4 6.3 8.1 7.6 6.9
+8.7 7.4 6.3 8.1 7.6 6.9 6.5

 Average monthly gross wage

-858 926 1,004 1,076 1,143 1,277 1,373
+926 1,004 1,076 1,143 1,227 1,373 1,537

-Source: Eurostat, Central Statistics Bureau of Latvia, IMF, Eurostat 2016-2022
+Source: Central Statistics Bureau of Latvia, IMF, OECD, World Bank, Eurostat, 2017-2023

 KEY SECTORS

 The agricultural sector contributes 3.6% of the GDP and employs 7% of the active population.
 It is dominated by cattle breeding and dairy farming, in addition to the production of grain cereals (barley, wheat, rye, oats), sugar beets, potatoes and vegetables.
-Almost 39% of Latvia’s territory is destined to agricultural use.
+Almost 39% of Latvia’s territory is destined for agricultural use.
 Since the early 1990s, the structure of land management changed significantly.
-Nevertheless, competitiveness of agriculture in Latvia is still low, compared to other EU countries.
+Nevertheless, the competitiveness of agriculture in Latvia is still low, compared to other EU countries.
 Apart from timber, which is largely exported, Latvia has almost no natural resources.
 Fishing and forestry are also important components of the primary sector.
 The country has a long tradition of fishing, which began during Soviet times.
 Traditionally, fish such as salmon and trout are predominantly caught.
 However, in recent years, the government has taken action to protect valuable fish stocks and various fish farms have been set up.

 The industrial sector contributes to 19.5% of the GDP and employs almost one-fourth of the active workforce (23%).
 The construction, metallurgy, industrial food-processing, and mechanical engineering sectors are booming.
 Latvia is well-known as an important producer of railway equipment, radios, refrigerators, medicines, timber and steel by-products.
 The manufacturing sector is estimated to account for 10.6% of total GDP.

 The Latvian economy is driven by the service sector which contributes to 64% of the GDP and employs 70% of the active population.
 Thanks to its attractive fiscal regulation, Latvia has developed a large financial service sector.
 Nonetheless, the corporate tax rate, which was one of the lowest in the EU, has been raised to 20% recently.
-Transportation and ICT are also important sectors for the country’s economy.
+Transportation and ICT are also important sectors of the country’s economy.

 Forestry & Wood Products